 Snyder summarized the 27-20 loss to Marshall on Saturday by saying, "Everybody had their chance to win the ball game, and everybody contributed to that not happening."

-The result was the seven-point loss ending the Wildcats' string of 10 straight victories dating back to the 2002 season.
+The result was the touchdown-loss ending the Wildcats' string of 10 straight victories dating back to the 2002 season.

 And yes, Snyder shouldered part of the blame himself for probably preparing too much on stopping the Thundering Herds' passing game as opposed to the Herds' thundering abilities on the ground.

-"That may have put us on our heels in regard to how we defended the run game," Snyder said.
+"That may have put us on our heels in regard to how we defended the run game?

-After giving up just 250 rushing yards in the first four Wildcat games, Marshall totaled 210, averaging 4.7 yards on its 45 rushing attempts.
+After giving up just 250 rushing yards in the first four, Marshall totaled 210, averaging 4.7 yards on its 45 rushing attempts.
 That's to a team that rushed for just 88 yards against Tennessee and 139 versus Toledo.

 It's the most rushing yards K-State has allowed since Nov.
 24, 2001, when Missouri gained 229.